BrenPatF/oracle_plsql_utils/powershell_utils/Utils/README.md

 [&darr; Step 2: Create Results Object](#step-2-create-results-object)<br />
 [&darr; Step 3: Format Results](#step-3-format-results)<br />

-The package is tested using the Math Function Unit Testing design pattern, described here:  [Trapit - JavaScript Unit Tester/Formatter](https://github.com/BrenPatF/trapit_nodejs_tester).
+The package is tested using [The Math Function Unit Testing Design Pattern](https://brenpatf.github.io/2023/06/05/the-math-function-unit-testing-design-pattern.html).
 In this approach, a 'pure' wrapper function is constructed that takes input parameters and returns a value, and is tested within a loop over scenario records read from a JSON file.

 In this case, where we have a set of small independent methods, most of which are pure functions, the wrapper function is designed to test all of them in a single generalised transaction.